-Hearsay prevents out of court statements from coming into evidence
+Hearsay prevents out-of-court statements from coming into evidence.

-There is an issue related to credibility and trustworthiness of evidence likes this.
+There is an issue related to the credibility and trustworthiness of evidence likes this.
 The basic premise is that your opponent cannot cross-examine the person who made the statement due to their not being the one who testified to the statement itself.

 Why family law has an exception to this rule

 Ask any practicing attorney about hearsay, and they will tell you that it is a part of their everyday lives if they practice inside courtrooms.
 The rule against hearsay and the exceptions to that rule is something that we learn while in law school.
 This is all to say that hearsay is an established rule of evidence and a part of every civil and criminal trial lawyer's book of do's and don'ts.

 However, when it comes to family law, the state legislature has seen fit to allow the court (your judge) greater latitude to protect the interests of your children.
 They have created an exception to the hearsay rule regarding allowing a child's therapist or counselor to testify about what your child told them during therapy sessions.
 The detail that you need to be aware of is that these statements must not be offered to prove the truth of the matter asserted.

 So, for example, you would not be able to put the therapist on the witness stand to tell the judge that your child said to her that she wants to live with you after the divorce case.
 Reason being that the reason you are doing so would be to prove the truth of the matter asserted- that your child wants to live with you full time after the case.
 On the other hand, this would be allowable if you brought the therapist to the witness stand to state that your child told her that she knows that she will either be living with her mom or dad full time at the end of the case.
 That statement would have been made to show that someone in your child's life has told her what happens at the end of a divorce case.